bronbron9/shotTracking/README.md

-NHL Shot Tracking App
+NHL Shot Tracking App.

 Interactive NHL Ice Rink Map.
 Click on location and X,Y rink coordinates are returned and setup as exportable shot data.

-> NHL Rink Dimensions
+- NHL Ice Rink Dimensions
+- International Rink to follow
+- What other features would be useful?